shader-slang/shader-slang.github.io/docs/reflection-api.md

 Slang's reflection API is designed to provide the parameter binding locations for all different graphics APIs through a consistent interface.
 To abstract over the differences of all target APIs, Slang introduces several concepts.
 We will go over how the resource binding is done for a few graphics APIs in order to understand the problem more.
 And you will learn how Slang solves the problem with the reflection APIs.

+### Examples of implicit binding
+TODO: We need examples to show how binding indices are assigned with DXC and compare it to Slang.

 ## How parameter binding works for different graphics APIs

 ### Direct3D 11